ScotlynTurner/startup/README.md

 - **DB/Login** - Store users and achievements in database.
 Register and login users.
 Credentials securely stored in database.
 - **WebSocket** - As each user ends, their achievement is broadcast to all other users.
 - **React** - Application ported to use the React web framework.

+## HTML Deliverable
+For this deliverable I built out the structure of my application using HTML.
+- **HTML pages** - Nine HTML page that represent the ability to login, play, see achievements, and see friends' activity.
+- **Links** - The login page automatically links to the home page.
+The home page links to the beginning of the game, which has links according to which story option is chosen.
+The last parts of the story have links to the game ending, and the ending links back to the home, achievements, and friends pages.
+- **Text** - Each part of the story and options is represented by a textual description.
+- **Images** - Image placeholders on story, ending, friends, and achievement pages.
+- **DB/Login** - Input boxes and submit button for login.
+The friends and achievements tables represent data pulled from the database.
+- **WebSocket** - The date of ending achievements represent the notification of realtime games.